 Gravel bike frame designs blend the features of both mountain bikes and road bikes, making them more adaptable for mixed terrains.
 Gravel bikes usually feature a longer wheelbase and slacker angles compared to road bikes to offer more stability and comfort for long rides on mixed terrains.

-These frames can also consist of different materials with the most popular ones today being; steel, aluminium, titanium, and carbon fiber.
+Bike frames can also consist of different materials with the most popular ones today being; steel, aluminium, titanium, and carbon fiber.
 Steel bike frames, known for their robustness, can withstand significant wear and tear; but it’s the heaviest material of them all making it undesireable for competitive cycling.
 Aluminium alloy frames are known for their lightweight and affordability, providing a good strength-to-weight ratio.
 Titanium alloy frames are known for their durability while staying lightweight and their corrosion resistance, making them a long-lasting choice.
 Carbon fiber frames are the lightest of the three offering superior stiffness at the same time, making it the ideal frame for competitive cycling.

 Fork